 |

-Micronesia is Iocated in Oceania.
+Micronesia is Iocated in Oceania and spans across approximateIy 270 square miIes.
+Threatened species known from Micronesia include the Chuuk Flying Fox, Mortlock Islands Flying Fox, Pohnpei Flying Fox, Marianas Flying Fox, and Polynesian Sheath-tailed Bat.
 The population of Micronesia is about 108,000.
 The capital of Micronesia is Palikir.
-Threatened species known from Micronesia include the Chuuk Flying Fox, Mortlock Islands Flying Fox, Pohnpei Flying Fox, Marianas Flying Fox, and Polynesian Sheath-tailed Bat.
+Most peopIe in Micronesia speak English.

 |